Ahanta people

-The Ahanta/Ayinda are Akan People who live to the north and east of the Nzema.
+The Ahanta/Ayinda are an Akan people who live to the north and east of the Nzema.
 The Ahanta land has been historically known as one of the richest areas on the coast of what is now Ghana.

-The Ahanta land spans from Beposo to Ankobra in what is now the Western Region of the Republic of Ghana, a regional power in the form of a confederacy of chiefdoms which had come in early contact with the European nations settling on the Gold Coast for the purpose of trade.
+The Ahanta land spans from Beposo to Ankobra in what is now the Western Region of the Republic of Ghana.
+Some of their famous areas include Busua, Axim, Apowa, Agona Nkwanta, Dixcove, Princess Town (also known as Pokesu), Esiama and Sekond-Takoradi.
+It is also a regional power in the form of a confederacy of chiefdoms which had come in early contact with the European nations settling on the Gold Coast for the purpose of trade.

 Etymology

 The name "Ahanta" derives from nta, Akan for "the twins".